 This response combines the response to both (a) and (b).
-The data sources for K-12 and higher education funding come from the Annual Comprehensive Financial Report (ACFR) and the Legislatively Adopted Budget (LAB).
+The data sources for K-12 and higher education funding come from the Statewide Financial Management Application (SFMA).

 (c) Overall State spending.

 Overall state expenditures for actuals were obtained from the state's Annual Comprehensive Financial Report (ACFR) produced by the Statewide Accounting and Reporting Services unit within the Chief Financial Office of the Department of Administrative Services.
 Totals were obtained from the Required Supplementary Information section of the ACFR, which contains statewide total expenditures by fund type for the relevant fiscal years of the fiscal effort demonstration.
 Total state expenditures includes General Fund, Lottery Funds and only Other Funds that are earmarked specifically for education.